dua627313-cloud/random-activity-generator/README.md

-# random-activity-generator
-Random Activity Generator web app using Node.js, Express.js, and APIs with dynamic rendering using EJS.
+# Random Activity Generator

+A simple web app that fetches random activities using an API and displays them on the page.

+## Features
+- Fetches random activities from an API
+- Displays activity dynamically using EJS
+- Simple frontend with CSS styling

+## Tech Used
+Node.js, Express.js, EJS, CSS, JavaScript

+## Run Project
+npm install
+node index.js